Why Anxiety Causes Worst Case Thinking and What an Anxiety Therapist Wants You to Know

-Here's what's actually happening, and more importantly, what you can do about it.
+Here's what's actually happening, and more importantly, what you can do about it with the support of anxiety therapy in Asheville, NC.

 Your brain has a built-in threat detection system, and it's very good at its job.
 Too good, sometimes.
 When anxiety is running the show, that system becomes hypersensitive — scanning constantly for danger and flagging ambiguous situations as threatening.
 Psychologists call this catastrophizing: the tendency to jump to the worst possible outcome and treat it as though it's likely, or even inevitable.